kjartan-neon/DarkCurlyNights64/README.md

 ## Story Summary

-`DarkCurlyNights64` adapts **PROJECT: AETHELRED – Part One: The Deep Freeze** into a branching C64 and GameBoy narrative.
+`DarkCurlyNights64` adapts **PROJECT: AETHELRED – Part One: The Deep Freeze** into a branching C64 narrative.
 You begin disoriented in a malfunctioning pod, uncover the truth of a post-collapse ice age, and navigate a rigid social order between waking elites and workers who never sleep.
 As you work to stabilize the station and complete memory/code checks, your relationship with Elara, a maintenance worker, turns personal and dangerous.
 The story builds toward a countdown to stasis and a final choice between duty, rebellion, and the little time two people can steal from a frozen future.

 ![DarkCurlyNights64 sample2](sample2.png)

 C64 interactive story prototype built with VS64 + llvm-mos.
-Now even includes a GameBoy port using GBDK-2020.

 This repository includes a ready-to-run disk image at: